The many uses of social media

-Facebook remains a key social media platform throughout the world and Asia Pacific, having reached just under a third of the world’s population.
-Asia Pacific accounted for an astronomical number of Facebook’s monthly active users and also represented a dramatic share of the social media market in the Asia Pacific region.
-However, despite Facebook’s huge success across the region, Asian platforms are on the rise throughout Asia Pacific.
+Facebook remains a key social media platform throughout the world and the Asia-Pacific region, having reached just under a third of the world’s population.
+APAC accounted for an astronomical number of Facebook’s monthly active users, with Facebook representing the largest share of the social media market in the Asia Pacific region.
+However, despite Facebook’s huge success across the region, Asian platforms are on the rise throughout the region.
 WeChat (Weixin), owned by Tencent, is a messaging, social media, shopping, and online payment services app which has found significant popularity in Asia.
-The beloved social media app recorded over 1.2 billion monthly active users worldwide.
-Qzone, TikTok, QQ, Line, and Sina Weibo have all emerged as beloved Asian social media networks, with each platform making a prominent mark on the industry.
-With the number of social media users growing continuously and expressing no plans to limit their usage, it appears as though social media will remain a dominant force in the Asia Pacific region in years to come.
+The favored social media app recorded over 1.2 billion monthly active users worldwide.
+Qzone, TikTok, QQ, and Sina Weibo have all emerged as favored Asian social media networks, with each platform making a prominent mark on the industry.
+With the number of social media users growing continuously and expressing no plans to limit their usage, it appears as though social media will remain a dominant force in the Asia-Pacific region in years to come.